marcelgoh/marcelgoh.github.io/_posts/2021-03-07-the-combinatorial-nullstellensatz.md

 it and so this post will see me trying to reconstruct it, with some hints from Knuth.
 <!--more-->

+__Update.__ I have also made [a video](https://youtu.be/XktcBXhzB28) on this topic.
+It follows the outline of this blog post pretty closely, but might be more enjoyable for people who prefer listening over reading.

 ### Proof of the theorem

 Here is the statement we're trying to prove (exercise 114 of MPR):